gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

         - This allows or disallows the ability to automatically log into the remote console.
         - |morpheus| will automatically log into the machine using the credentials defined on the VM or Host.
 The credentials are defined either from the virtual image used, added via cloud-init or VMware Tools using the global cloud-init settings (|AdmSetPro|), or the Linux or Windows settings defined in User Settings.
         - This permission is recommended when an organization utilizes |morpheus| to create user accounts on provisioned or managed machines, as well as, allow remote console access.
         -
+      * - Provisioning: Service Mesh
+        - None, Read, User, Full
+        - Determines access to the Provisioning > Service Mesh page, including the Services and DNS tabs.
+The "User" permission will allow access only to objects the user owns.
+        - The Service Mesh page displays container services and DNS information.
+A service mesh ensures fast and reliable communication between containerized application services.
+        - This permission is recommended for those responsible for container management.
+        -
+      * - Provisioning: State
+        - None, Read, Full
+        - Determines access to the State tab for a Terraform Instance or App
+        - The State tab is where `Terraform state management <https://docs.morpheusdata.com/en/latest/integration_guides/Automation/terraform.html#terraform-app-state-management>`_ is handled for Terraform Instances or Apps
+        - This permission is recommended for those responsible for any Terraform-based workloads -

 - .. toggle-header:: :header: **Security Permission Options**